Mamelodi Sundowns F.C.: 1970–1988: Zola Mahobe, Stan Tshabalala and the "Mr Cool" Years

-Mahobe went to Soweto to acquire the services of the highly rated coach Stanley "Screamer" Tshabalala, who was assisting Blackpool at the time, to lead the ambitious Sundowns team.
+Mahobe went to Soweto to acquire the services of the coach Stanley "Screamer" Tshabalala, who was assisting Blackpool at the time, to lead the Sundowns team.
 Under the tutelage of Screamer Tshabalala, Sundowns played an entertaining and effective brand of football which became known as "The Shoe Shine and Piano."
-By the end of 1986, the club had won the Mainstay cup in a 1-0 brawl against Jomo Cosmos in Ellis Park and goalkeeper, Mark Anderson was voted Footballer of the Year as new players kept arriving.
-The next season, they finished third in the league, just three points behind champions Cosmos.
+By the end of 1986, the club had won the Mainstay cup in a 1-0 victory against Jomo Cosmos in Ellis Park and goalkeeper, Mark Anderson was voted Footballer of the Year as new players kept arriving.
+The next season, they finished third in the league, just three points behind champions Jomo Cosmos.

 Sundowns were flying in 1988, with a victory against cross-town rivals Arcadia in the final of BP Top Eight Cup, and then later beating them again for the Ohlsson's Challenge Cup.
 Despite winning two trophies that year, trouble was brewing in the camp when players, led by Anderson demanded the resignation of coach Tshabalala and his assistant Trot Moloto.
 Stan resigned from his position, with a record of 54 wins, 29 draws and 25 losses.
 Captain, Mike Ntombela took charge over the club for four games while the management looked for a coach.

 In the same year, the ownership of the club fell into the hands of Standard Bank, which repossessed the club from Zola Mahobe after his conviction for fraud.
 The club went into liquidation and the football family Angelo and Natasha Tsichlas spoke to the bank and saved the club.
 They then formed a company with Krok brothers and bought 100% of the club.